IPRCIRI/IRHEIS/Data/readme.md

 GeoInfo.Shahrestan.xlsx file provides information on administrative areas of Iran in levels of Shahrestan (County).

-MetaData.xlsx provides all metadata information related to teh surveys.
+MetaData.xlsx provides all metadata information related to the surveys.